-Do love potatoes?
+Do you love potatoes?
 How about Ranch?
 Yeah, thought so.
-You’re going to love these parmesan ranch potato wedges!
+You’re going to love these baked Parmesan ranch potato wedges!

 Like, a lot.

-These ranch potato wedges are crispy, perfectly seasoned, and come with a side ranch dressing because there’s no such thing as too much ranch. 😉
+These ranch-licious potato wedges are crispy, perfectly seasoned, and come with a side ranch dressing because there’s no such thing as too much ranch. 😉

 Why Potatoes are Awesome

 1.)
 They’re cheap.
 2.)
 They’re delicious.
 3.)
 They’re so versatile!